Smile (The Beach Boys album): Hiatus, Inside Pop premiere, and "scrapped" announcement (April – May 1967)

 From May 2 to 20, Wilson's bandmates embarked on another European concert tour.
 Williams reported in the May issue of Crawdaddy! that the next Beach Boys LP would include "Heroes and Villains" ("weighing in at over four minutes"), "The Elements" ("a composition in four movements"), "The Child Is the Father of the Man" [sic], "and something about going in the yard to eat worms."
 He wrote, "Lyrics are mostly by Van Dyke Parks, and it is possible that the LP will be finished one of these days.
 Smile."
 On May 6, a week after stating that Smile was to be released "any moment", Taylor announced in Disc & Music Echo that the album had been "scrapped" by Wilson; however, it is likely that the report was spurious and that Wilson was unaware of Taylor's proclamation.

 On May 14, the bandmates held a press conference at the Amsterdam Hilton with the Dutch music press.
 Hitweek later reported that communication breakdowns had led them to believe Smile was slated for release by mid-May.
 Wilson cancelled a May 15 session for "Love to Say Dada", again due to "bad vibes".
 The final session for the track, and possibly the Smile album, was held on May 18, with a follow-up session scheduled for May 19 subsequently cancelled.
 From June 3 to 7, the band resumed sessions at professional studios before retreating to the home studio.
 In a June issue of Hit Parader, Dennis reported that the group had been recording Smile, by then "50% done".

-Smiley Smile
+Smiley Smile, abandonment, and Wilson's decline

 The gap between conception and realization was too great, and nothing satisfied Brian by the time he'd worked it out and gotten it on tape.
 And eventually the moment passed [...] like many other fine artists before him, Brian was unable to realize his original concept of Smile when he wanted to, and after a while he no longer wanted to.
 He no longer had the same vision.

 — —Paul Williams, writing in the September/October 1967 issue of Crawdaddy!

-The Beach Boys at Zuma Beach in Malibu, July 1967.